lakshmi2812/Todo-Flask-Pytest-project/README.md

 ## Features:
 REST API<br>
 Uses Marshmallow Schemas and<br>
-pytest tests to test the API and see the test results in a HTML file
+pytest tests to test the API and view the test results in an HTML file

 ## Installation steps: